veillette/physics-book/contents/ch7WorldEnergyUse.md

 (b) 38.8 kcal/min

-(c) This power output is higher than the highest value on [Figure](../contents/ch7WorkEnergyAndPowerInHumans.md#import-auto-id1921441), which is about 35 kcal/min (corresponding to 2415 watts) for sprinting.
+(c) This power output is higher than the highest value on Table 2 of [Work Energy And Power In Humans](../contents/ch7WorkEnergyAndPowerInHumans.md), which is about 35 kcal/min (corresponding to 2415 watts) for sprinting.

 (d) It would be impossible to maintain this power output for 2 hours (imagine